Offline Mobile App Architectures for iOS and Android Apps

 No matter how good of a developer you are, or, how available your servers are – most cases would you require something to support your app offline.
 Depending upon the what your app does, it might be simple or could get scary complicated.

-After spending so much time on offline architectures, I’ve come to realize that it doesn’t really takes 20+ programming books to get you there.
+After spending so much time on offline architectures for mobile apps, I’ve come to realize that it doesn’t really takes 20+ programming books to get you there.
 A precise blog post can just do that very well.

 No matter whether you are a CEO, a product manager, hobbyist, or even a developer trying to understand how your app could behave offline, this blog is going to serve you as a lightweight read.